wso2/docs-choreo-dev/en/docs/administer/configure-enterprise-login.md

     3. Click **New Attribute** and select the **Groups** attribute.
     4. Click **Save** and then click **Save Changes**.

-### Step 2: Map Choreo groups to Asgardeo in the Choreo Console
+### Step 2: Map Choreo groups to enterprise IdP groups via the Choreo Console

 !!! note

-    Before you map Choreo groups to Asgardeo, ensure you meet the following criteria:
+    Before you map Choreo groups to enterprise IdP groups, ensure you meet the following criteria:

     - Asgardeo is your key manager.
     - You have permission to perform actions of the organization administrator role.